NemoAndrea/obsidian-daily-named-folder/README.md

 The official `daily-note` plugin did not work for this workflow for 2 reasons:

-1. It is not possible to keep images for a daily note with the daily file. (or at least not compactly)
+1. It is not possible to keep images for a daily note together with the daily file in one folder **and retain previous/next shortcuts.**

    > Being able to find images quickly is helpful if one intends to use them for other display purposes (e.g. in making a presentation, sending to a collaborator)